lrusso/tinymce/README.md

 Bugfix | Spellchecker | Prevents the user to move arround the document while spellchecking.
 Bugfix | Spellchecker | Prevents that marked words remains marked when the user change the language.
 Bugfix | Spellchecker | Hides the suggestions menu when the spellecker is disabled.

-## Theme modern update

-Bugfix: Added a patch that prevents that the editor changes the viewport in mobile devices.
+Bugfix | Theme Modern | Prevents that the editor changes the viewport in mobile devices.

 ## Plugin table update